 If you both live in Lee-on-the-Solent your banns will be called here automatically.
 If one of you lives in another parish you must arrange for banns to be called in that parish church within the three months before your wedding.

-Banns are called at St Faith’s on the three Sundays of the month preceding the month of your wedding at the 10am Parish Eucharist.
+Banns are called at St Faith’s on the three Sundays of the month preceding the month of your wedding at the 9.30am and 11am services.
 We encourage all couples to come and hear their banns being read!

 How can I arrange a wedding at St Faith’s?

 The easiest way to arrange a wedding is to contact the Parish Office.
 The first things to be done are to make sure you are entitled to be married here, and then to fix the date and time of the wedding.

 Nearer the date of your wedding, the person taking the service will be in touch, and you can sit down together and plan your wedding service – we work together to arrange the service that is right for you.

 Often, we produce an order of service for couples which has all the information that is needed on the day so that by the time of the wedding rehearsal (in the week before the wedding) everyone knows what is going to happen.